 For more information, view Q&A: the New Gen Ed Program.

 The Guidelines for Requesting New Course Approval and Course Changes now align with the new General Education program.
+This version has been updated to include information on Signature Assignments and programmatic assessment.

 The Course Proposal "Cover Page" document, Request for Permanent Course Approval or Course Change, was also approved by the Senate and SACC.
 This is a "fillable" PDF that can be saved.
 It serves as a "routing slip" as course proposals make their way through the approval process that begins with Department Curriculum Committees.
 This form must be submitted to the Department Curriculum Committee with the completed Course Proposal.
 In order to save the "Cover Page" file with your information, you may need to follow these steps: